Market Opening and FTAs

 Support for FDI (Foreign Direct Investment)

 South Korea encourages FDI under the Foreign Investment Promotion Act.
-In South Korea, “FDI” refers to “a foreigner’s acquisition of 10% or more of the equity share of a domestic business through an investment of not less than 100 million won, or a foreign-based business’s borrowing of a long-term (5 years or longer) loan from its parent business in a foreign country and the like.”
+In South Korea, FDI refers to a foreigner’s acquisition of 10% or more of the equity share of a domestic business through an investment of not less than KRW 100 million, or a foreign-based business’s borrowing of a long-term (5 years or longer) loan from its parent business in a foreign country and the like.

-Under the Foreign Investment Promotion Act, the government guarantees the profits earned by foreign investors and offers them a variety of benefits, such as tax incentives, cash support, and mitigation of land-related regulations.
+Under the Foreign Investment Promotion Act, the government guarantees the profits earned by foreign investors and offers them a variety of benefits such as tax incentives, cash support, and mitigation of land-related regulations.
 The country also protects foreigners’ intellectual property rights and foreign exchange transactions.
-Foreign investors are allowed to take the profits they earn in South Korea out of the country, on the basis of creative and efficient operation.
+Therefore, foreign investors are allowed to take the profits they earn in South Korea out of the country, on the basis of creative and efficient operation.

 Investment to Become a Regional Logistics Hub

-Incheon Airport, a regional hub airport, is a place where all airplanes around the world can be operated for 24 hours without worrying about weather condition.
+Incheon Airport is a regional hub airport, where all airplanes around the world can be operated for 24 hours without worrying about weather condition.
 In Northeast Asia, the main regional hub airports include Kansai Airport in Osaka, Chek Lap Kok Airport in Hong Kong, Pudong Airport in Shanghai, and Incheon Airport in South Korea.

-South Korea is making preparations for a period when its combined export/ import volume is expected to reach US$2 trillion.
+South Korea is making preparations for a period when its combined export/ import volume is expected to reach USD 2 trillion.
 The country is also striving to become a major logistics hub of Northeast Asia.

 The country is investing heavily in automation and the sophistication of export/import cargo stevedoring facilities, with the aim of greatly enhancing its logistics competitiveness.

-With the opening of Terminal 2 in January 2018, the annual cargo capacity of Incheon International Airport has increased from the previous 4.5 million T to 5.8 million T.
+With the opening of Terminal 2 in January 2018, the annual cargo capacity of Incheon International Airport has increased from the previous 4.5 million tons to 5.8 million tons.

 It is noteworthy that Incheon International Airport has ranked first in the world for 12 consecutive years in the annual evaluation of airport services conducted by the ACI, a consultative council for more than 1,700 airports around the world.
 This testifies to the sheer quality of operation of Incheon International Airport.
 Furthermore, the airport became the first airport in the world to be registered with the Airports Council International Hall of Fame.

 Located on the peninsula, South Korea has many international trade ports including Busan, Incheon, Pyeongtaek, Gwangyang, Ulsan, Pohang, and Donghae.
-In 2016, the volume of cargo handled at the country’s ports stood at 1,509.47 million T, showing a 3.2% increase year-on-year.
+In 2019, the volume of cargo handled at the country’s ports stood at 1,643.97 million tons (RT), increasing by 1.2% year on year.